Iván Cepeda

-Early life and career
+Early life and education

-Born in Bogota, Cepeda is the eldest son of left-wing activists Manuel Cepeda Vargas and Yira Castro.
-In 1965 at the age of 3, Cepeda and his family were forced into exile due to political repression, and during his early years lived in Prague.
-Following the Warsaw Pact invasion of Czechoslovakia, Cepeda's family would seek refuge in Havana, Cuba.
-Cepeda's family would later return to Colombia in 1970, but remained a target of political violence.
-On August 9, 1994, his father was murdered on the streets of Bogota by a paramilitary group.
+Born in 1962 in Bogotá into a political family, Cepeda is the eldest son of Manuel Cepeda Vargas, leader of the Colombian Communist Party, and Yira Castro.
+In 1965 at the age of 3, Cepeda and his family were forced into exile, and during his early years lived in Prague.

+Following the Warsaw Pact invasion of Czechoslovakia, his family sought refuge in Havana, Cuba.
+They returned to Colombia in 1970 but remained a target of political violence.
+At the age of 13, Cepeda joined the Communist Youth.
+At age 19, he moved to Bulgaria to study at Sofia University, where he earned a bachelor's degree in philosophy.